knownsec/pocsuite3/docs/USAGE.md

 	# run poc with shell mode
 	pocsuite -u http://example.com -r example.py -v 2 --shell

 	# search for the target of redis service from ZoomEye and perform batch detection of vulnerabilities.
-The thread is set to 20
+The threads is set to 20
 	pocsuite -r redis.py --dork service:redis --threads 20

 	# load all poc in the poc directory and save the result as html